Updated Jan. 6, 2016

 skin on the back of your ferret's neck between your thumb and forefinger) and

 gently and slowly drag him or her across the floor for a few feet.
+Sometimes just holding your ferret by the scruff briefly can do the trick.
 This is how one

 ferret will show dominance to another ferret and your ferret will understand this